Laurie Pritchett: Pritchett's suppression of the Albany Movement

 The Albany Movement began in 1961 and was designed to eliminate segregation in the city of Albany by the use of non-violent protest.
 It started when three young members of the Student Nonviolent Coordinating Committee—Charles Sherrod, Cordell Reagon, and Charles Jones—came to Albany for a voter-registration drive.
 They began encouraging the local people to challenge the city's policies of segregation on public transit, in public facilities such as libraries and hospitals, in voting, and in employment.
 The movement faced a great deal of resistance from both white and conservative black citizens.
 The major civil rights organizations came together to form one cohesive group, called the Albany Movement.
 After this group formed, several demonstrations took place.
 Consequently, tensions ran high in the community and the police department got involved to suppress the marches, sit-ins, and other peaceful acts of defiance.

 Previous movements in other cities had often relied on images of police brutality, broadcast nationwide, showing violent actions being taken towards peaceful demonstrators.
 However, in Albany, the city's chief of police Laurie Pritchett had studied Martin Luther King Jr. and his non-violent strategies.
 Pritchett decided to use non-brutal methods of suppressing protest to avoid negative attention.
 Pritchett knew that if his police responded with violence, they would be criticized, only further fueling the movement.
 He also charged demonstrators with disturbing the peace rather than violating the laws of segregation.
 Many community members praised Pritchett's ability to maintain order in Albany.
 After learning Dr. King's intentions, Pritchett began teaching the Albany police department how to effectively deal with the non-violent protesters.
 He insisted that they not use violence or force.
 His intentions were to "out-nonviolent" them.
-Pritchett went on to further explain that "the men were instructed that if they were spit on, cussed, abused in any way of that nature, that they were to not take their billyclubs outs."
+Pritchett went on to further explain that "the men were instructed that if they were spit on, cussed, abused in any way of that nature, that they were to not take their billyclubs out."